When I returned from Mongolia in 2010, I enrolled in a class at Portland State University called, “Spiritual Leadership for Sustainable Change.”

 I was about to turn 30 & I had never consider there was a way to listen that didn’t include the occasional, “Mmhm, yes,” or “I hear ya,” with lots of head shaking & facial expressions.

-In my current 200-hour Master Coach training I’ve been introduced to a concept of listening that’s comprised of 3 parts:
+In my 200-hour Master Coach training, I was introduced to a concept of listening that’s comprised of 3 parts:

 - Listen To